 Dr. Margaret Bauman.
 Dr. Bauman is Medical Director to 3LPlace.

 Katie Wilson.
-Katie is the 3LPlace Program Manager.
+Katie is the 3LPlace's Developmental Educator.

 Katie received her Bachelor of Science in Elementary Education from Lesley University in 2007 and her Masters from Lesley in Environmental Education in 2009.
 Prior to her work at 3LPlace, Katie worked at the Park School where she developed and directed her Farm-to-Table summer camp program.
 She looks forward to creating a garden here at 3LPlace and incorporating food origin and healthy living into the everyday lives of our young adults.

 Consulting to 3LPlace:

 Andrea MacGilpin.
 Andrea is a former clinical director at 3LPlace and continues to consult to the program.

 Andrea received her Master's degree in Social Work from Columbia University.
 Prior to becoming the Clinical Director at New Canaan High Schools Alternative program, she was the Clinical Director at Links Academy, a 1:1 academic setting for high school students with a range of academic and social-emotional differences.
 Andrea has worked with a broad range of children, adolescents and young adults with autism and other neurodevelopment delays in schools and developmental settings.
 She helped develop the transitions program at Rebecca School in New York City, offering program support to students 14 to 21 years old, staff and parents.
 In addition Andrea developed social skills groups, peer programs, provided students with individual and group counseling and led parent and sibling groups.
 She is certified in DIR Floortime™, and is a CPI certified instructor.